Blended Cube Projection By Neil Blevins Created On: Feb 12th 2013 Updated On: Nov 19th 2016 First off, I recommend reading my Blended Box

 Projection?

-be exact, and you want to paint some specific dirt on it, like dirt
+objects, and you want to paint some specific dirt on it, like dirt

 near the places where the screws intersect with the face shields, drips